 Love it or hate it, the hamburger is here to stay.
 There are plenty of usability studies that argue against menus hidden from view.
 But with a small screen and only so many alternatives, there isn’t any better alternative for now.

 Hamburger icons are slowly becoming recognizable symbols for nav menus.
 Just like a magnifying glass icon implies “search”, the three-bar hamburger icon will soon be synonymous with “menu”.

 This is already true for most tech-savvy individuals.
 But with each passing year, more people get smartphones and start browsing the mobile web.
 And they’re learning to associate that hamburger with a nav menu with no end in sight.

-Recommended Reading:20 Yummy Hamburger Menu Animations
+20 Yummy Hamburger Menu Animations

 18. Product feature icons

 I wrote about this trend on Treehouse but haven’t mentioned it recently.
 And going into 2017 this trend is gonna be huge.
 It’s probably the most common way to share product features on a homepage.

 You start by making a list of features for your product.
 The product can be anything from a SaaS program to a WordPress theme or even a physical item.